kaco-msft/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 "<SERVICE_PRINCIPAL_ID>" -AccessRights FullAccess
 ```

-Your AAD application can now access the mailboxes with POP or IMAP with client credentials flow.
+Your AAD application can now access the allowed mailboxes via the POP or IMAP protocols using OAuth client credentials tokens.
 [Instructions on on how to generate OAuth client credentials tokens can be found here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

 You must use `https://outlook.office365.com/.default` in the `scope` property in the body payload for the access token request.